Rockingham

 Employment drivers in Rockingham are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-As of June 2025, there are 9,197 residents employed, with an unemployment rate of 4.5%, which is 0.6 percentage points higher than Greater Perth's rate of 3.9%.
-Workforce participation in Rockingham lags behind Greater Perth at 51.7% compared to 65.2%.
-The leading employment industries among Rockingham residents are public administration & safety, health care & social assistance, and construction.
-The area has a notable concentration in public administration & safety, with employment levels at 2.7 times the regional average.
+As of June 2025, there are 9,197 residents employed, but the unemployment rate is higher at 4.5% compared to Greater Perth's 3.9%.
+Workforce participation is lower at 51.7%, compared to Greater Perth's 65.2%.
+Leading industries include public administration & safety, health care & social assistance, and construction.
+Public administration & safety has notably high representation with employment levels at 2.7 times the regional average.

-Conversely, professional & technical services show lower representation at 3.3% compared to the regional average of 8.2%.
-As of the Census, there is one worker for each resident, indicating substantial local employment opportunities.
-In the year leading up to June 2025, employment in Rockingham increased by 3.7%, while the labour force grew by 5.8%, causing the unemployment rate to rise by 1.9 percentage points.
-In contrast, Greater Perth saw employment rise by 3.7%, with a labour force growth of 3.8% and an unemployment rate increase of only 0.1 percentage points.
-State-level data from Sep-25 shows that WA's employment contracted by 0.82% (losing 14,590 jobs), with the state unemployment rate at 4.3%, which compares favourably to the national unemployment rate of 4.5%.
-However, it lags behind the national employment growth of 0.26%.
-National employment forecasts from Jobs and Skills Australia, issued in May 2025, project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Rockingham's employment mix suggests local growth of approximately 5.7% over five years and 12.3% over ten years.
+Conversely, professional & technical services show lower representation at 3.3% versus the regional average of 8.2%.
+The worker-to-resident ratio is 1.0, indicating substantial local employment opportunities.
+Over the year to June 2025, employment increased by 3.7%, while labour force grew by 5.8%, causing unemployment to rise by 1.9 percentage points.
+In comparison, Greater Perth saw employment grow by 3.7% and unemployment increase by only 0.1%.
+Jobs and Skills Australia's forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Rockingham's employment mix suggests local growth of approximately 5.7% over five years and 12.3% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment